-A second option is using an anonymization service such as TOR.6 By using this service, the messages sent by the crawler pass through an overlay of proxies before reaching the tracker.
-Then the IP address seen by the tracker is that of the egress node from the proxies overlay, so the tracker cannot block the actual crawler's IP address.
+A second option is using an anonymization service such as TOR6.
+By using this service, the messages sent by the Crawler pass through an overlay of proxies before reaching the Tracker.
+Then, the IP address seen by the Tracker is that of the egress node from the proxies overlay, thus the Tracker cannot block the actual Crawler's IP address.
 Note that TOR is used by tens of thousands of BitTorrent clients in order to preserve their privacy while downloading content through BitTorrent.
-This is well known by the trackers' administrators that do not ban the TOR proxies' IP addresses.
+This is well-known by the Trackers administrators that do not ban the TOR proxies IP addresses.
 Furthermore, the load created by the BitTorrent measurement tools in the TOR proxies is low compared to that created by the tens of thousands of BitTorrent clients using this service.